fingerskier/Interlude/README.md

 ColdFusion

+	- Single-Page Apps
+		- each major feature of your application is represented as a .cfm in the root directory
+		- wrap a page in <cf_layout> to include the framework functionality
-	- Events
+	- Messaging
-		- web-socket listeners...
+		- add a web-socket channel in Application.cfc
-	- Session Plugins
-		- TBD
-		- CFCs can be automatically run before/after sessions
-		- or CFCs can be instantiated into the session-scope
+		- copy the example.cfc to create a web-socket listener (in the channel directory)
-	- Request Plugins
+	- Plugins
-		- TBD
-		- Still exploring the merits of this with web-sockets...
+		- As described above: CFCs in specific directories are auto-wired
+		- These will be invoked at certain times, or be available in a certain scope throughout the application

 TODO
 ====
-- Finish scope auto-wiring - Session & Request CFC auto-wiring isn't working; probably gonna dump the request version as it's usefulness with SPA/web-sockets is questionable.
-- Test web-socket functionality - I'd like to mesh the Angular + CF web-socket events w/ some kind of shared scope
+- Test web-socket functionality
+	- I'd like to mesh the Angular + CF web-socket events w/ some kind of shared scope
-- Mock-up sample functionality - I want a nicely featured chat-room and news.
-This is problematic because, as a seed project, this stuff must be widely useable but easy to extract in future projects.
+- Mock-up sample functionality
+	- I want a nicely featured chat-room and news.
+This is problematic because, as a seed project, this stuff must be commonly useable but easy to extract in future projects.